 Some newborn babies will require care in a NICU.
 Giving birth to a sick or premature baby can be unexpected for any parent.
 The NICU can be overwhelming.
 This information is to help you understand why a baby may need to be in the NICU.
 You will also find out about some of the procedures that may be needed for the care of your baby.

 Which babies need special care?

 Most babies admitted to the NICU are preterm (born before 37 weeks of pregnancy), have low birth weight (less than 5.5 pounds), or have a health condition that needs special care.
 In the U.S., nearly half a million babies are born preterm.
 Many of these babies also have low birth weights.
 Twins, triplets, and other multiples often are admitted to the NICU.
 This is because they tend to be born earlier and smaller than single birth babies.
 Babies with health conditions such as breathing trouble, heart problems, infections, or birth defects are also cared for in the NICU.

 Below are some factors that can place a baby at high risk and increase the chances of being admitted to the NICU.
-But each baby must be assessed to see if he or she needs the NICU.
-High-risk factors include the below.
+But each baby must be assessed to see if they need the NICU.
+High-risk factors are detailed below.

 Maternal factors include: